Chart Color Schemes

 Yowie Bay ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Yowie Bay had a cultural diversity level below average, with 85.0% of its population born in Australia, 95.7% being citizens, and 89.5% speaking English only at home.
-Christianity was the predominant religion in Yowie Bay, making up 65.9% of people, compared to 61.2% across Greater Sydney.
-The top three ancestry groups were English (27.6%), Australian (26.0%), and Irish (9.5%).
+Yowie Bay's cultural diversity was found to be below average, with 85.0% of its population born in Australia, 95.7% being citizens, and 89.5% speaking English only at home.
+Christianity is the dominant religion in Yowie Bay, comprising 65.9% of people, compared to 61.2% across Greater Sydney.
+The top three ancestry groups are English (27.6%), Australian (26.0%), and Irish (9.5%).

 Frequently Asked Questions - Diversity